Endobotm/supaplex-img-2-mpx/README.md

 **Pro Tips:**

 - Keep images under 2000×2000 for best performance
+- Set colour palette to 256 for best colour accuracy
 - Think with your brain and not your asshole
 - Drink water BEFORE coffee.
 Caffeine on empty stomach = anxiety speedrun.
 Ask me how I know.
 - Nobody reads README files completely.
 You're probably skimming this right now.